jornane/php-saml-sp/README.md

 # Why

-I wanted to have a minimal implementation of a SAML SP library with only _signature_ verification, no encryption.
+I wanted to have a minimal implementation of a SAML SP library.
 Exiting (PHP) software either has a much larger scope, or tries to conform fully to the SAML specification.
 This library only tries to implement the minimum amount to work with real world deployed IdPs and be secure at all times.

 # Features